October 2011

 Dubious Links between Research and Music Department.

-- The 2001 Economica paper includes a quotation from the great Eubie Blake.
+- The 2001 Economica paper includes lyrics from the great Eubie Blake.

 - The 2008 International Journal of Manpower paper is named after a Billy Bragg song.

-- The 2011 OUP chapter contains a carefully-shoehorned lyric from Wham Rap.
+- The 2016 OUP chapter (the Bartolini one) contains a carefully-shoehorned lyric from Wham Rap.

 - One of our religion papers was inspired by the monumental Black Oak Arkansas ("Our Religion Is Music")